 Revital Somekh-Goldreich, Biblical Studies and Jewish History.
 MA in Jewish Studies with a specialty in Interfaith Relations from AJRCA.
 BA in Architecture from the Technion in Israel.
 Guest lecturer at CSUN and AJU.
 PhD candidate at the Theological University of Apeldoorn (Netherlands).
 The topic of her dissertation is visual text embodiment as a form of practical theology.
 It discusses the co-creation of meaning and art with, by, and for Jewish congregations.
 Author of Creation: A Journey with the Artist and The Esther Kaleidoscope: Masah and Maset (Journey and Tribute).

 Dr. Saba Soomekh, World Religions; Iranian Jewish Culture.
 Ph.D. in Religious Studies, University of California, Santa Barbara; Lecturer in Religious Studies at California State University, Northridge.
 Author of From the Shahs to Los Angeles: Three Generations of Iranian Jewish Women; and curator of “Light and Shadows: The Story of Iranian Jews,” at the Fowler Museum of UCLA.

 Cantor Alan Weiner, Cantorial Studies.
-Cantorial Investiture from Hebrew Union College, MFA in Music, California Institute of the Arts; doctoral studies in Choral Music, University of Southern California.
-Cantor at Temple Beth Hillel, Valley Village, CA.
+Cantorial Investiture from Hebrew Union College; MFA in Music, California Institute of the Arts; doctoral studies in Choral Music, University of Southern California.
+Cantor of Temple Beth Hillel, Valley Village, CA.